ronald-yu/gpt-amc-eval/README.md

 This repository aims to lower the amount of friction required to engage in rigorous evaluation of LLMs on challenging mathematical reasoning tasks by providing:
 * A collection of 153 questions from the 2022 and 2023 AMC exams in convenient JSON format
-* A codebase to evaluate the ChatGPT models on these exams.
+* A codebase to evaluate the ChatGPT models using the OpenAI API on these exams.
 It can be adapted to accomodate the chat-completion capabilities of other models as well.
 * Rigorous evaluations of GPT-3.5 on the AMC exams that re-affirm the inadequacy of current reporting metrics for the AMC exams and the failure of curent LLMs to do quality mathematical reasoning.